eashanchawla1411/Eashan-s-Portfolio/FinalProject.md

 ### Method and Medium :
 I plan on using shorthand for the purposes of this project.
+I plan to use all the articles that I have highlighted in the section above to add pictures and statistics about the conditions in Kashmir.

+This will serve as a good place with information and images that educate people about what the people of Jammu & Kashmir go through every day.
+Through the call to action (highlighted above), the users will also be able to contribute to the cause.